Yves Coppens

-Yves Coppens (9 August 1934 – 22 June 2022) was a French anthropologist.
-A graduate from the University of Rennes and Sorbonne, he studied ancient hominids and had multiple published works on this topic, and also produced a film.
+Yves Coppens (9 August 1934 – 22 June 2022) was a French anthropologist and co-discoverer of "Lucy".
+A graduate from the University of Rennes and the Sorbonne, he studied ancient hominids and had multiple published works on this topic, and also produced a film.
 In October 2014, Coppens was named an Ordinary Member of the Pontifical Academy of Sciences by Pope Francis.

 Scientific work

 He was Professor at the College de France, which is considered to be France's most prestigious research establishment.

 Richard Dawkins makes the following observation in The Ancestor's Tale: "Incidentally, I don't know what to make of the fact that in his native France, Yves Coppens is widely cited as the discoverer of Lucy, even as the 'father' of Lucy.
 In the English-speaking world, this important discovery is universally attributed to Donald Johanson".
 This confusion is because Coppens was the former director of the Hadar expedition.
 Donald Johanson, who led the 1974 expedition, was the one who found Lucy.
 The "Rift Valley theory", proposed and supported by the Dutch primatologist Adriaan Kortlandt, became better known when it was later espoused and renamed by Coppens as the "East Side Story".
 However, this paradigm has been challenged by the discovery of Australopithecus bahrelghazali (Abel) and by the discovery of Sahelanthropus tchadensis by Michel Brunet's team in Toumaï in Chad (2,500 km to west Rift Valley).